delivervaluedaily/manifesto/README.md

 Some situations do warrant spending time doing R&D or planning up front.
 But in many cases they should also be done using a "deliver value daily" approach, and should focus on derisking later phases and empowering them to act on feedback.

 Put another way: having a value chain is acceptable if value can move through the chain frequently and it enables flexibility within subsequent steps.

+## But... everything that's valuable will take more than a day?

+- <span class="li-emoji">⏭️</span> <span class="li-content">If you really can't deliver value today, set yourself up for value tomorrow</span>

+If you _really_ can't extract a small enough amount of work that's valuable today, is there anything that you can complete today that can set you up for delivering value tomorrow?
+Tasks that reduce the scope of the remaining problem or get feedback on your riskiest assumptions from users or technology are often good choices.

+You can think of this as an emphemeral value chain: delivering value to yourself.

 ## But... what if I try to deliver, but in fact I can't?